Maid of Orleans (The Waltz Joan of Arc)

-"Joan of Arc (Maid of Orleans)" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released in 1982 as the third single from their third studio album, Architecture & Morality.
+"Joan of Arc (Maid of Orleans)" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released in 1982 as the third single from their third studio album, Architecture & Morality.
 To prevent confusion with the group's previous single "Joan of Arc", the song was retitled "Maid of Orleans (The Waltz Joan of Arc)" for its single release.
 Both songs are about the French heroine Joan of Arc and both reached the Top 5 of the UK Singles Chart—although this release was more successful internationally, topping the charts in several countries including Germany, where it was the biggest-selling single of 1982.
 "Maid of Orleans" has sold four million copies worldwide.

 The single was the last release on the Dindisc label.

 Background

 "Maid of Orleans" had originally been written by Andy McCluskey on 30 May 1981, the 550th anniversary of Joan of Arc's death.
 The track has been described by McCluskey as OMD's "Mull of Kintyre".
 It is in 6/8 time, and the main theme is played on the Mellotron (using its "3-Violins" sound).
 The intro is made of strange noises and was added later:

 The intro was a problem for radio and we did do edited versions where it was shortened.

 The idea came about because we actually had the song recorded but thought the track started oddly and needed something else to announce its arrival.
 At the time of A+M we were making a lot of music that was ambient soundscapes.
 The natural thing was to give the song an intro that set up the feel for the main themes to resolve out of the noises.

 It's not meant to "mean" anything specific, just set up a feeling to let the track grow out of the strange noises.
 I think that it worked well!

 BTW.. for the sound anoraks...most of the noises are melotron [sic] vocal sounds slowed down/sped up and greatly distorted simply by completely overdriving the old Helios desk in The Manor Studio.
 Pink noise and snare drum in lots of reverb.